hemalpatel2990/hemalpatel2990.github.io/_pages/about.md

 ## Professional Summary

-Senior Software Engineer with 11+ years of experience specializing in multiplayer systems architecture and game engine development.
-Expert in Unreal Engine internals, server-authoritative networking, and building developer tools that scale.
+Software Engineer with extensive experience building server-authoritative multiplayer systems and custom Unreal and Unity editor tools.
+Proven record of delivering high-impact features for live-service products, including optimizing core systems for 80%+ performance gains and reducing art workflows by 30%.
+Strong background in Unreal Engine internals, multiplayer networking, and engine transitions, with a collaborative, mentorship-driven approach.

-Proven track record of delivering high-impact features for live-service products while mentoring junior developers and driving technical excellence.
 Adept at operating in lean, fast-paced startup environments with a history of end-to-end feature ownership.

 ---